AirSayy/NorNor/README.md

 ## Contributing

-Contributions to the Global Food Social Networking App are welcome!
+Contributions to the Food Social Networking App are welcome!
 If you find any bugs or have suggestions for improvements, please submit an issue or a pull request to the GitHub repository.

 When contributing to this project, please ensure that your changes are well-documented and follow best practices.